tannerkc/node-whois/README.md

 ## Attribution

 - [WHOIS](https://github.com/FurqanSoftware/node-whois): The original node WHOIS that this is based on
+- [WHOIS-JSON](https://www.npmjs.com/package/whois-json): A wrapper for WHOIS that returns JSON data

-This repo was started to fix punycode deprecation for a person project.
+This repo was started to fix punycode deprecation in WHOIS for a person project.